python/cpython/Doc/library/multiprocessing.shared_memory.rst

 .. class:: SharedMemoryManager([address[, authkey]])
    :module: multiprocessing.managers

-   A subclass of :class:`~multiprocessing.managers.BaseManager` which can be used for the management of shared memory blocks across processes.
+   A subclass of :class:`multiprocessing.managers.BaseManager` which can be used for the management of shared memory blocks across processes.

-   A call to :meth:`~multiprocessing.managers.BaseManager.start` on a :class:`SharedMemoryManager` instance causes a new process to be started.
+   A call to :meth:`~multiprocessing.managers.BaseManager.start` on a :class:`!SharedMemoryManager` instance causes a new process to be started.
    This new process's sole purpose is to manage the life cycle of all shared memory blocks created through it.
 To trigger the release of all shared memory blocks managed by that process, call :meth:`~multiprocessing.managers.BaseManager.shutdown` on the instance.
-   This triggers a :meth:`SharedMemory.unlink` call on all of the :class:`SharedMemory` objects managed by that process and then stops the process itself.
-By creating :class:`SharedMemory` instances through a :class:`SharedMemoryManager`, we avoid the need to manually track and trigger the freeing of shared memory resources.
+   This triggers a :meth:`~multiprocessing.shared_memory.SharedMemory.unlink` call on all of the :class:`SharedMemory` objects managed by that process and then stops the process itself.
+By creating :class:`!SharedMemory` instances through a :class:`!SharedMemoryManager`, we avoid the need to manually track and trigger the freeing of shared memory resources.

    This class provides methods for creating and returning :class:`SharedMemory` instances and for creating a list-like object (:class:`ShareableList`) backed by shared memory.

-   Refer to :class:`multiprocessing.managers.BaseManager` for a description of the inherited *address* and *authkey* optional input arguments and how they may be used to connect to an existing :class:`SharedMemoryManager` service from other processes.
+   Refer to :class:`~multiprocessing.managers.BaseManager` for a description of the inherited *address* and *authkey* optional input arguments and how they may be used to connect to an existing :class:`!SharedMemoryManager` service from other processes.

    .. method:: SharedMemory(size)